 making the seitan dough

-The dough should come together easily.
+📌 TIP: The dough should come together easily.
 It should also be soft and a little wet.
-I form my dough into 4 equally sized loaf shapes…which honestly looks a little brain-like before it’s cooked.
-(See image above)
+I form my dough into 4 equally sized loaf shapes.
+(See image below).

 cooking the seitan